9ci/9ci.github.io/_pages/old9/old-auto-cash-cash-application.md

 * Reduce reliance on IT for daily and monthly issues.
 * Provides segregation of duties and a clear audit trail to aid in Sarbanes-Oxley and other compliance efforts.
 * Provide reporting, analysis and ad-hoc query tools to monitor your key business metrics.
-* Set and maintain standardized, predefined rules to keep the A/R clean and clear
+* Set and maintain standardized, predefined rules to keep the A/R clean and clear.